how to publish

 Word document (NOT .pages, PDF, etc.)

-APA Style (check out our style guide) for references and in-text citations*
+APA Style (check out our example submission) for references and in-text citations*

-Our editorial team will send authors a first round of edits based on the first draft about a week after the first submission.
+Our editorial team will send authors the first round of edits based on the first draft no later than a week after the first submission.

 step 3: submit second draft

-Students will review the edits made by our editorial team and send a second draft back by the deadline.
-If this deadline is not possible for any reason, notify us in a timely manner.
+Students will review the edits made by our editorial team and submit a second draft by the deadline.
+If this deadline is not possible for any reason, students need to notify the team in a timely manner at firstname.lastname@example.org.
 Our editorial team is here to help all student authors through the publishing process.

 After submitting the second draft, students will either receive another round of edits or a message confirming their article is ready to be published.